 There is no central register including all judgments rendered by the Egyptian courts.
-However, each court has a documentary record for all the judgments issued by it.
+However, each court has a documentary record of all the judgments that it has issued.
 This record only includes the parties' names, the number of judicial proceedings and the date of the judgment.